Computing To Change The World

 Computing skills are taught both discretely and through a cross-curricular approach, supporting other areas of learning across the school.
 Pupils are provided with access to resources which aid in the acquisition of skills and knowledge.
 Children will have access to the hardware (computers, Chromebooks, cameras, 3D goggles) and software that they need to develop their knowledge and skills.
 Teaching and learning will facilitate progression across all key stages within the strands of digital literacy, information technology and computer science.

 Children will have the opportunity to explore key issues such as digital communication, cyber-bullying, online safety, security, plagiarism, social media and the importance of online safety which is shown through displays throughout the school, including the computer suite.
-Parents are informed, not only when issues relating to online safety arise, but through regular communication via the school newsletter.
-As well as opportunities within the scheme of work, children will also spend time further exploring the key issues associated with online safety during classroom teaching as well as during their computing lessons.
+Parents are informed, not only when issues relating to online safety arise, but through regular communication via the school newsletter and social media.
+As well as opportunities within the scheme of work, children will also spend time further exploring the key issues associated with online safety during classroom teaching, specialised days such as SID, as well as during their computing lessons.

 Pupils in each year group have the opportunity to: